-An 80,000-word thesis would take you about 9 (probably rather dreary) hours to present.
-Can you boil yours down to … 180 engrossing seconds?
+Presenting your 80,000-word thesis would take about 9 (probably rather dreary) hours.
+Can you boil it down to … 180 engrossing seconds?

-Three-Minute Thesis (3MT®) is a research communication competition inaugurated by the University of Queensland, Australia, in 2008.
+Three-Minute Thesis® (3MT) is a research communication competition developed by the University of Queensland, Australia.
 It challenges graduate students in all research programs to present a compelling oration on their thesis and its significance in just three minutes, in language appropriate to a non-specialist audience.
-Syracuse University has held a Three-Minute Thesis competition annually since 2014.

 - What is your research about?

 - What makes it cool?

 The winner takes home a grand prize (often a high-end laptop) along with a year’s membership in the professional organization of their choice and, in the years it is offered, the opportunity to represent Syracuse University in the all-ACC showdown of 3MT champions.
 A second competitor receives the “People’s Choice” Award by audience vote.
 All participants partially satisfy requirements for the Graduate School’s Digital Badge in Research Communication.

 The reigning Syracuse University Three-Minute Thesis champion is Diana (Dee) Katovitch (Higher Education), for her oration, “Bridges to the Ivory Tower: Students with General Learning Disabilities Disrupting Higher Education”

 Previous winners (click on the titles to see their performances):

 2019: Ying Zhang (Human Development and Family Science), “Father Involvement, Relationship Quality, and Maternal Postpartum Depression”